TVoidS/Spirit-Vein-Cultivation/README.md

 ## TODO:
 ### Planned for SOON(TM):
-- Inspection Display
-- Text Log
 - Quests
+- Spirit Receptor Module (v1c18)

 ### Additions:
-- More skills!
-- Create Inspection display (displays details gained via the "Inspect" function)
-- Text Log for displaying updates, e.g. "Quest Unlocks" or other such things
 - QUESTS: Entire thing needs to be implemented!
-- "Spirit Accumulation Module" needs to be implemented
+- "Spirit Receptor Module" needs to be implemented
+- Knowledge Module!
+(This is not going to be anytime soon)
 - "Character Size" needs to be added and utilized!
 Research into what it actually changes too!

 ### Changes: